Community-Run-eXperimental-Network/docs/docs/index.md

 ## About the network

-### Ranges
+### IPv6 Ranges

-The subnets that we use so far are the below private ranges.

-* For **IPv4** we are running on the `10.0.0.0/8` range.
+Aggregate prefixes are organized as /48 IPv6 ULAs by region:

+1. European CRXN
-* For **IPv6** we are running on the `fd8a:6111:3b1a::/48` range.
+	* Space: `fd8a:6111:3b1a::/48`

-IPv4 note: If we run out we will simply use more private ranges but we will keep out the `192.168.0.0/16` range such that home networks (sane ones) will not have any clashes.
+2. Southern African CRXN
+	* Space: `fded:4178:23fe::/48`
+3. Indian CRXN
+	* Space: `fdfa:1685:3d1::/48`
+4. Russian CRXN
+	* Space: `fda1:8885:300d::/48`
+5. American CRXN
+	* Space: `fd68:b488:442c::/48`

+The regional range sare not fixed in the sense that, for example, you could register a range in the Southern African range whilst your network is actaully physically located in Europe.
+We only do this to organize the network more easily.

 ### The state of the network

 ![CRXN babelweb map](map.png)

-The network is currently at a mere ~10 nodes with a few services being run over the network such as Mumble and NFS.
-The only routing daemon being used at this moment is babel and for tunnelling we are using fastd to establish VPN connections at an L2 layer between sites.

-In terms of transit we run fastd over clearnet, Yggdrasil and CJDNS.
+The network is currently made up of around ~10 nodes so far with a few services running on the network, such as Mumble, [BonoboNET](/projects/bonobonet) (IRC), gaming (Xonotic, Minetest) and a few websites.
+We even have DNS which can resolve `.crxn` domains (find out more about that here (TODO).)

+You can see the looking glass here (TODO).

-You can view the babel part of the network on the [live router map](http://deavmi.assigned.network:4444).
+You can also see a live map of the subset of users who are only running the original babel routing software, _babeld_, here, on the [live router map](http://deavmi.assigned.network:4444).

 ## Getting started

 ### Joining the network

-There is a tutorial (which is done for the most part) [here](peering.md) which will help you get connected onto the inter-network.
+Does it sound interesting enough for you already?
+Want to get connected?
+Then head on over to our [Getting started] section where you can find all the guides you need in order to get connected, follow the rules and have fun!